Table of Contents

 What is data?
 Explain with an example.

-Data is the raw, unorganized, unprocessed information.
-For eg., the information collected for writing a research paper is data until it is presented in an organized manner.
+Data is raw, unorganized, unprocessed information.
+E.g., the information collected for writing a research paper is data until it is presented in an organized manner.

 What is information?

 Information is the processed, organized data that is beneficial in providing useful knowledge.
-For eg., the data compiled in an organized way in a research paper provides information about a particular concept.
+For eg., the data compiled in an organized way in a research paper provides information about a particular concept/ topic.

 What is valid information?